embeddedartistry/embedded-resources/docs/README_template.md

 ## Getting the Source

-Include a link to your github reposistory (you have no idea how people will findy our code), and also a summary of how to clone.
+Include a link to your github reposistory (you have no idea how people will find your code), and also a summary of how to clone.

 This project is [hosted on GitHub](https://github.com/embeddedartistry/embedded-resources).
 You can clone this project directly using this command: